-This painting is thought to depict the home of Stanley and Signe Parker at 102 Wilbury Road, Letchworth.
+This particular painting is thought to depict the home of Stanley and Signe Parker at 102 Wilbury Road, Letchworth.
 Several photographs of the interior of this house exist, and they show several Clissett ladderbacks.
-It certainly seems likely that this is the location as suggested, especially as Ratcliffe knew the Parkers, and is known to have visited them.
+It certainly seems likely that this is the suggested location, especially as Ratcliffe knew the Parkers, and is known to have visited them.

-It’s worth noting that Gilman himself painted a room containing a Clissett ladderback.
+It’s worth noting that Gilman also painted a room containing a Clissett ladderback.
 In that instance, the chair almost certainly belonged to Gilman himself.